Dr Marco Cortez

 I'm an experienced counsellor, psychotherapist and supervisor working with adults, young people and couples who may be experiencing issues relating to anxiety, depression, relationship problems, anger management, abuse, bereavement, eating disorders, phobias and panic attacks.

-I have 25 years of specialised experience in the field of addiction, including alcohol, drugs and gambling, and I also set up one of London's largest substance misuse counselling services.
+I have 25 years of specialised experience in the field of addiction, including alcohol, drugs and gambling, and I also set up several of London's largest substance misuse counselling services.

 If you are currently struggling with any of these issues, I would like to welcome you to get in touch.
 I will be able to answer any questions you have.